-This acceptable use policy applies to all users of the HKUST Campus Network and its objective is to ensure that every network user can enjoy a secure and productive working environment.
+This Acceptable Use Policy (AUP) applies to all users of the HKUST Campus Network and its objective is to ensure that every network user can enjoy a secure and productive working environment.
+Therefore, when using ITSC services, facilities and networks, users must comply with all applicable laws, ITSC policies, as well as this AUP.

 2. The Network